vekatze/neut/book/src/further-examples.md

 # Further Examples

-If you want to see some examples of working code, the following libraries may be helpful:
+If you want to see examples of working code, [the core library](https://github.com/vekatze/neut-core) is a good place to start.

+The following libraries may also be helpful:

 - [argot](https://github.com/vekatze/argot) - An option parser
 - [ars-postgres](https://github.com/vekatze/ars-postgres) - A PostgreSQL client over libpq